sara-abdullah1/Final-Project-Tuwaiq-Generative-AI/README.md

 Both models will enhance the user experience by providing an enjoyable listening experience for the generated poems.

-### Translation:
+### Text Translation:

-Since the image generation model (CompVis/stable-diffusion-v1-4) does not support Arabic, we use the Helsinki-NLP/opus-mt-ar-en model to translate Arabic poems into English.
+Since the image generation model (**runwayml/stable-diffusion-v1-5**) does not support Arabic—primarily focusing on text-to-image generation using English-language prompts—we use the [**Helsinki-NLP/opus-mt-ar-en**](https://huggingface.co/Helsinki-NLP/opus-mt-ar-en) model to translate Arabic poems into English.
 This ensures that the model can interpret the text effectively and generate accurate images based on the translation.
+We chose this model as it is one of the most downloaded and highly rated models on Hugging Face specifically for translating Arabic to English.

-### Image Generation:
+### Text-to-Image:

-The runwayml/stable-diffusion-v1-5 model was chosen for its superior ability to generate detailed and relevant images from textual descriptions.
-By translating Arabic poems into English, we ensure that the model can interpret the meaning effectively and generate accurate visuals.
+The [**runwayml/stable-diffusion-v1-5**](https://huggingface.co/runwayml/stable-diffusion-v1-5) model was chosen for its superior ability to generate detailed and relevant images from textual descriptions.
+Its advanced capabilities in interpreting prompts enable it to create visually striking and contextually appropriate images based on the provided input.

 ## Limitations
 - *Poem Generation Quality*: